-Ways to Protect Your Car When It Sits Outside Frequently
+Smart Ways to Protect Your Car When It Sits Outside a Lot

-You’d be surprised at the damage a car can sustain from exposure to the elements.
-The damage from wind, rain, dirt and the sun’s rays can accumulate over time and potentially break your bank due to repair costs.
-Therefore, it’s essential to know how to maintain your car regularly if you tend to park it outside (or have no choice but to do so).
+You might be surprised by how much damage a car can sustain from prolonged exposure to the elements.
+Wind, rain, dirt, and the sun’s harsh rays can all take a toll over time — leading to costly repairs that could break the bank.
+That’s why it’s crucial to know how to maintain your car, especially if you park it outdoors regularly (or don’t have another option).

 1. Purchase a Car Cover

-A car cover will protect your car from unsightly dings and scratches.
-If you’re leaving your car parked outside for extended periods, this is the best and quickest way to protect it from rainwater, sun, and minor scratches.
+A car cover is a simple yet effective way to protect your vehicle from unsightly dings and scratches.
+If you plan to leave your car parked outside for extended periods, it’s one of the quickest and most reliable solutions to shield it from rain, harsh sunlight, and minor damage.

 • Budge Lite Car Cover: This one is made of polypropylene that can protect against harmful UV rays, dust, and other things that can damage your car.
 It comes in a neutral gray color, and you can choose between a cover for a sedan or SUV.